 Sign up now for free in order to get started on eToro!
 If you need any help, you can always check out our articles here on Toro Demo or ask us in the comments below!

 Good luck trading on eToro!
-Support us by using the eToro sign-up form down below.⬇️ eToro is a multi-asset platform which offers both investing in stocks and cryptoassets, as well as trading CFDs.
+Support us by using the eToro sign-up form down below.⬇️ eToro is a multi-asset platform that offers both investing in stocks and crypto assets, as well as trading CFDs.
 Please note that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-67% of retail investor accounts lose money when trading CFDs with this provider.
+68% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.
-Past performance is not an indication of future results. eToro USA LLC does not offer CFDs and makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication, which has been prepared by our partner utilizing publicly available non-entity specific information about eToro.
+Past performance is not an indication of future results.
+Trading history presented is less than 5 complete years and may not suffice as basis for investment decision.
+Copy trading is a portfolio management service, provided by eToro (Europe) Ltd., which is authorized and regulated by the Cyprus Securities and Exchange Commission.
+Cryptoasset investing is unregulated in some EU countries and the UK.
+No consumer protection.
+Your capital is at risk. eToro USA LLC does not offer CFDs and makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication, which has been prepared by our partner utilizing publicly available non-entity-specific information about eToro.

 Support us by using the eToro sign-up form down below.⬇️